DelowarHossain69/Dexter-fitness-trainer/README.md

 * User can be logged with google, facebook and github.
 * The checkout page of this website is protected.

+* # The technologies used in this website
+* React js
+* React router
+* Firebase
+* React router hooks etc.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).